 Zero Gravity is not slowing down.
 And neither is Candace.
-She is now working on her master’s in nursing (Nurse Practitioner) degree at Northern Kentucky University, where they will now incorporate a more wellness approach by offering primary care and dermatology services.
+She recently graduated with her master’s in nursing degree (Nurse Practitioner) at Northern Kentucky University, where they will now incorporate a more wellness approach by offering primary care and dermatology services.

 What does Candace do when she’s not working?
 Chances are, you’ll find her on the water.
 Her favorite leisure activity is boating.
-She, her husband David, their two dogs (Allie and Chula), and even a kitten named Loki spend many summer weekends on Lake Cumberland in Kentucky or Norris Lake in Tennessee, with lots of nieces and nephews.
+She, her husband David, their two dogs (Allie and Chula) and two cats (Loki and Jovi) spend many summer weekends on Lake Cumberland in Kentucky or Norris Lake in Tennessee, with lots of nieces and nephews.
 All with everyone feeling great when they’re around Candace.